splunk-soar-connectors/recordedfuture/README.md

 [domain reputation](#action-domain-reputation) - Get a quick indicator of the risk associated with a domain
 [ip intelligence](#action-ip-intelligence) - Get threat intelligence for an IP address
 [ip reputation](#action-ip-reputation) - Get a quick indicator of the risk associated with an IP address
-[threat assessment](#action-threat-assessment) - Get an indicator of the risk for a collection of entities based on context
+[threat assessment](#action-threat-assessment) - Get an indicator of the risk based on context
-[list contexts](#action-list-contexts) - Get a list of possible contexts to use in threat assessment
+[list contexts](#action-list-contexts) - Get a list of possible contexts to use in threat triage

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity